West Newbury, Massachusetts: History

 During the 19th century, West Newbury was home to a vibrant industrial scene.
 The town was renowned for its comb making industry.
 Beginning in the 1840s, small home-based comb shops gave way to large-scale factories that produced horn combs and hair adornments.
 S.C.
 Noyes, located at 320 Main Street, was the last remaining comb factory in town and shut its doors in 1904.
 In addition to comb making, a shoe factory operated where the West Newbury Pizza Company currently exists.

 The West Newbury Historical Society, a non-profit, maintains the Hills House Museum at the historic William Hills and Hannah Chase House.
 The home was built in 1780 and the property contains several outbuildings, one of which is a cobbler's shop.
 The museum boasts a collection of horn combs and adornments manufactured in West Newbury, along with cooper's tools original to the house.

 In 1952, Julian D. Steele became the first African-American town Moderator in Massachusetts when he was elected to the position in West Newbury.

 The town's oldest continually-operating farm is Long Hill Orchard.
-The farm has been active since 1896, and has a long and intriguing history.
+The farm has been active since 1896.
 Today, in addition to the apple orchard, the farm is home to a popular community-supported agriculture program and farm to table dining events.